wetchler/teaching/README.md

 # Teaching
-A collection of instructive jupyter notebooks and links to excellend internet resoruces.
+A collection of instructive jupyter notebooks (by me) and links to excellent internet resources (not by me).

 ### Notes:
 * Sometimes someone on the internet has already done a great job on an important topic, so I don't need to make my own..
 In those cases, I've made a row to link to their work (and indicated that it's external)